nextcloud/collectives/README.md

 Collectives translations are managed as part of the [Nextcloud project on Transifex](https://www.transifex.com/nextcloud/nextcloud/).

-## Maintainers

-* Azul and Jonas <collectivecloud@systemli.org>

 ## Licence

 AGPL v3 or later.
 See [COPYING](COPYING) for the full licence text.

-The app logo and page icons were designed and contributed by Jörg Schmidt from Institut für Gebrauchsgrafik <info@institut.gebrauchsgrafik.org>.